You are here:

 Lidar (Light Detection and Ranging) is a powerful tool for Earth observation.
 This active remote measurement technique helps to answer scientific questions related to global change of the atmospheric dynamics, the Earth’s radiation budget, the hydrological cycle, the carbon cycle, atmospheric chemistry, and weather prediction

 Measurements of winds throughout the atmosphere are crucial for both numerical weather prediction (NWP) and climate studies.
-Profiling measurements of the global wind field are prioritised by WMO (World Meteorological Organization) Expert Teams and considered important for global NWP.
+Profiling measurements of the global wind field from satellite instruments are prioritised by WMO (World Meteorological Organization) Expert Teams for global NWP.
+In 1999 the European Space Agency (ESA) selected the Atmospheric Dynamics Mission ADM-Aeolus to overcome the lack in global wind observations.

 Water vapour in the atmosphere is one of the key-substances, controlling both weather and climate.
 Water vapour is the dominant greenhouse gas in the Earth's atmosphere.
 Moreover, it plays a central role in atmospheric chemistry.
 Despite its importance to atmospheric processes over a wide range of spatial and temporal scales, water vapor is one of the least understood and poorly described components of the Earth's atmosphere.